briantoe/Digital-Logic-Semester-Project/README.md

 * The file name should be the same as the module name.

-* Modules that are built from smaller modules should be collected in it's own directory (such as the modules in `/src/add`).
+* Modules that are built from smaller modules should be collected in its own directory (such as the modules in `/src/add`).

 ### Naming